Works Cited Help (Bibliography)

 Author's last name, first name (if available).
 "Title of work within a project or database."
 Title of site.
 Sponsor, Copyright date or update.
 Medium.
 Date of access.
 URL

-“Mother Teresa.”
-Thomas Aquinas College.
+“Sister Teresa of Calcutta” Thomas Aquinas College.
 Thomas Aquinas College, 2013.

 Web.
 23 Apr.
 2013.